Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the Singapore International Energy Week (SIEW) event in October 2024, experts discussed the role of nuclear power in Asia's energy transition.

-Sama Bilbao y Leon, Director General of the World Nuclear Energy Association, said nuclear energy is an ideal option for decarbonizing the entire economy , and recommended rethinking assumptions about the technology's cost and safety.
+Sama Bilbao y Leon, Director General of the World Nuclear Energy Association, said nuclear energy is an ideal choice for decarbonizing the entire economy , and recommended rethinking assumptions about the technology's cost and safety.

 However, safety concerns remain after major accidents such as Chernobyl and Fukushima, along with challenges in managing radioactive waste.
-Despite this, the International Atomic Energy Agency (IAEA) maintains that today's nuclear power plants are among the safest in the world.
+Despite this, the International Atomic Energy Agency (IAEA) asserts that today's nuclear power plants are among the safest in the world.

 Hong Hanh (according to CNA, Reuters)